Gianni Vernetti: Early life

-Gianni Vernetti was born in Torino, Italy.
-In 1985 he graduated in architecture at the Polytechnic University of Turin.
-In 1987 he was awarded a PhD in urban ecology from the Polytechnic University of Milan.
+Vernetti was born in Turin, in the Italian region of Piedmont, on 27 November 1960.
+In 1985, he graduated in Architecture at the Polytechnic University of Turin.
+In 1987, he was awarded a PhD in Urban Ecology from the Polytechnic University of Milan.

-Career

-Deputy mayor of Torino (1993–1999)

-Between 1993 and 1999, Vernetti was deputy mayor of Turin, in charge of public works, environment and sustainable development, and urban renovation.

-Member of Parliament, Olive Tree (2001–2006)
+Political career

-In 2001 he was elected to the Chamber of Deputies of the Italian Parliament.
-As leader of his Group in the Commission on Energy and Industry he promoted several initiatives on Renewable Energies.

-He was member of the National Steering Committee of his party, The Daisy, a center-left political party member of the European Democratic Party (EDP) and of the Alliance of Liberals and Democrats for Europe Group (ALDE) in the European Parliament.
+Between 1993 and 1999, Vernetti was deputy mayor of Turin in charge of public works, environment and sustainable development, and urban renovation.
+In 2001, Vernetti was elected to the Chamber of Deputies of the Italian Parliament.
+As the leader of his group in the Commission on Energy and Industry, he promoted several initiatives on Renewable Energies.
+He was a member of the National Steering Committee of his party, The Daisy, a centrist political party member of the European Democratic Party (EDP) and of the Alliance of Liberals and Democrats for Europe Group (ALDE) in the European Parliament.

-Senator and UnderSecretary for Foreign Affairs (2006–2008)

-In 2006, he was elected to the Senate of the Republic, and after the center-left coalition won the general election he became Undersecretary of State for Foreign Affairs in the Prodi government.
+In 2006, Vernetti was elected to the Senate of the Republic.
+As the centre-left coalition won the general election, he became Undersecretary of State for Foreign Affairs in the second Prodi government.
 He was in charge of bilateral relations between Italy and the Asia/Pacific countries and on Democracy and Human Rights issues.
-Vernetti coordinated all the Italian initiatives in Afghanistan, where Italy takes part in the NATO military mission and is coordinating the Justice Sector and Rule of Law Reform.
+Vernetti coordinated all the Italian initiatives in Afghanistan, where Italy took part in the NATO military mission and coordinated the Justice Sector and Rule of Law Reform.
+He promoted the new Italian policies towards Central Asia, implementing several development aid projects, and improving economic, commercial and military cooperation.

-He promoted the new Italian policies towards Central Asia implementing several development aid projects, and improving economic, commercial and military cooperation.
-He coordinated the Italian initiatives in Asia promoting several projects of economic, scientific, commercial and military cooperation, particularly between Italy and India, China, South Korea, Sri Lanka, Indonesia, and Pakistan.
+Vernetti coordinated the Italian initiatives in Asia promoting several projects of economic, scientific, commercial, and military cooperation, particularly between Italy and India, Japan, South Korea, Vietnam, Philippines and Indonesia.
 Vernetti coordinated the Italian campaign for the Universal Moratorium on the Death Penalty, coordinating the action to seek consensus at the United Nations that led to the approval of the resolution in December 2007.
 He represented as well Italy in the UN Human Rights Council between 2006 and 2008.
 Vernetti coordinated the Italian initiatives in the Pacific area and promoted the entrance of Italy into the Pacific Islands Forum.

-Member of Parliament, Democratic Party (2008–2013)

-In 2008 Vernetti was elected for a third term in the Chamber of Deputies and he was a member of the Foreign Affairs Committee and the Italian Delegation to the NATO Parliamentarian Assembly.
-He was member of the Steering Committee of the European Democratic Party.

-He is coordinator of the Alliance of Democrats an international network of more than 70 democratic, liberal and centrist political parties from all the five continents.

-He is co-president of the Italian Group of the Liberal International.

-He became president of the Italy–Tibet Parliamentary Association in 2008, and vice-president of the Italy–Israel Parliamentary Association.
+In 2008, Vernetti was elected for a third term in the Chamber of Deputies, and he was a member of the Foreign Affairs Committee and the Italian Delegation to the NATO Parliamentarian Assembly.
+He was a member of the Steering Committee of the European Democratic Party.
+He became a coordinator of the Alliance of Democrats, an international network of more than 70 liberal-democratic and centrist political parties from all the five continents.
+He also became co-president of the Italian group of the Liberal International, president of the Italy–Tibet Parliamentary Association in 2008, and vice-president of the Italy–Israel Parliamentary Association.